jyeager123/Bellabeat/README.md

 Now that I have figured out how woman use a smart product, I wanted to analyze some of the trends in the data generated from the smart product.
 I first wanted to find out how someone's workout impacted their minutes lying awake in bed.
 Again, we can consider a workout where the sum of the VeryActiveMinutes and ModerateActiveMinutes is greater than ten minutes.

 ```
----Finds the minutes awake in bed and the workout distance in a day---
+---Finds the minutes awake in bed and the workout distance---
 SELECT MinutesAwakeInBed, (VeryActiveDistance + ModerateActiveDistance)
 AS WorkoutDistance
 FROM `my-first-project-374001.Bellabeat.daily_activity`